 Recording can take many forms.
 Journaling is one of the most common, but painting, drawing, writing poetry, or making music can also be just as expressive and useful.
 The important thing is to commemorate the breakthroughs or insights you have received in a way that is emotionally significant to you and will be accessible later.

-Use your records of your experience to guide you in your reflections over the coming days and weeks.
+Use records of your experience to guide your reflections over the coming days and weeks.
 Review the experience in depth, as well as the intention you set beforehand.
 Meditate on any teachings or insights you received and look for ways to incorporate them more fully.

 3. Take adequate time for the process to unfold.

-In general, many people within the psychedelic community recommend waiting a certain length of time between psychedelic ceremonies or experiences, for this reason.
-There is no standard amount of time to wait, but as a rule of thumb, a minimum of six weeks between ceremonies or workshops is recommended as a starting point.
-Leaving adequate amounts of time and space between experiences allows for much deeper reflections to unfold, and to “stick” in a meaningful way.
-In contrast, rushing ahead to the next ceremony may be a sign that there is inner resistance to integration, or that a person is primarily interested in thrill-seeking, rather than real transformation.
+In general, many people within the psychedelic community recommend waiting some length of time between psychedelic ceremonies or experiences.
+There is no standard amount of time to wait, but a minimum of six weeks between ceremonies or experiences is recommended as a starting point.
+The time and space between experiences allows for much deeper reflections to unfold, and to “stick” in a meaningful way.
+In contrast, rushing ahead to the next ceremony may be a sign that there is inner resistance to integration, or that a person is primarily interested in recreational use or thrill-seeking, rather than having a motivation for real change.

 4. Act fast with small changes; go slow with big changes.